 There are also two control registers for the SPI interface, SIMC0 and SIMC2.
-Note that the SIMC2 register also has the name SIMA which is used by the IC function.
-The SIMC1 register is not used by the SPI function, only by the IC function.
 Register SIMC0 is used to control the enable/disable function and to set the data transmission clock frequency.
 Register SIMC2 is used for other control functions such as LSB/MSB selection, write collision flag, etc.